joinpursuit/Pursuit-Core-iOS/fundamentals/closures-two/README.md

 inc4()                  // 8. runningTotal = 20
 ```

 First of all, `incrementer` is a nested function that we'll return.
 This could have been written as an unnamed closure as we did with `makeDoubler()` and `makeMultiplier(factor:)`.
 We'll come back to that.
 When we assign a constant to the returned function and call it, it will update the `runningTotal` variable that it captured from its enclosing function.
-By instantiating new copies of the function as well as assigning new references to exising ones we can illustrate how closures are reference types.
+By instantiating new copies of the function as well as assigning new references to existing ones we can illustrate how closures are reference types.

 Each unique instance of the function has its own captured `runningTotal` which is incremented on each call (comments numbered 2, 3, 4, 6, and 8) but additional references to an instance of the function (7) share the same memory and so increment the same instance (8).

-In this example I chose to create a nested function `incrementor()` simply because it might be clearer to the student or another developer what I'm indending to do.
+In this example I chose to create a nested function `incrementor()` simply because it might be clearer to the student or another developer what I'm intending to do.
 The following is identical in terms of functionality.

 ```swift
 func makeIncrementer(forIncrement amount: Int) -> () -> Int {